-Amicable is a trading name for E-NEGOTIATION LTD, a company registered in England and Wales under company number 09737396 whose registered address is at Unit 5, Sheen Stables, 119 Sheen Lane, London, England SW14 8AE.
+amicable is a trading name for E-NEGOTIATION LTD, a company registered in England and Wales under company number 09737396 whose registered address is at Unit 5, Sheen Stables, 119 Sheen Lane, London, England SW14 8AE.
 E-Negotiation Ltd is a Data controller for the purpose of the Data Protection Act 2018 and the EU General Data Protection Regulation as amended or supplemented (The ‘Data Protection Laws’).

-What data do we collect?
+What data don’t we collect?

-What data don’t we collect? - Financial data – we use Stripe as our payment provider and no credit/debit card information is stored on our servers.
+- Payment data – we use Stripe as our payment provider and no credit/debit card information is stored on our servers.

 How do we collect the data?